spassvogel/gilles-game/docs/thoughts.md

 [ ] All scenecontroller stuff has to go through basecontroller to aplpy game logic.
     e.g. the 'arrow finder' trait logic needs to be in the BaseSceneController.
-[ ] Might need to seperate this stuff into different files.
+[-] Might need to seperate this stuff into different files.
 Find out if Typescript can do that.
+Answer: no it cant

 ### 23/8/2019 ADVENTURER STATS